EMG classification (CatBoost)¶

 @pipeline.extract

-Returns a flat feature vector.
-The same function is invoked from inside train() (over recorded windows) and on the predict thread (over live windows).
+features(windows["emg"]) runs every active feature over the window (channels-first (n_channels, n_samples)) and returns one flat vector.
+The same function is invoked from inside train() (over recorded windows) and on the predict thread (over live windows), so training and inference always see identical features.

 6. train - slice sessions, featurize, fit¶